kkmann/sample-size-calculation-under-uncertainty/README.md

 # Sample size calculation under uncertainty

-This repository contains the R code required to produce the figures in *`A review of Bayesian perspectives on sample size calculation for confirmatory trial'* (???).
+This repository contains the R code required to produce the figures in *`A review of Bayesian perspectives on sample size calculation for confirmatory trials'* (???).
 A long-term backup of the repository at the time of publication of the manuscript is available at https://doi.org/10.5281/zenodo.3899944.